 The CSS IPT will perform a trade analysis of these different alternatives.
-It is worth noting that a data center of this size will require megawatt-scale power and impose significant operational costs and it's well beyond the size of current NRAO systems (by a magnitude of 10^3 at least).
+It is worth noting that a data center of this size will require power in the order of 1 MW and impose significant operational costs and it's well beyond the size of current NRAO systems.